-- 5 Essentials of a Good Sales Letter
+5 Essential Secrets of a Great Sales Letter

 The skills required to craft a good sales letter don’t come naturally for many businesspeople.
-Including the following five factors in every sales letter you write will help ensure you’re hitting the most fundamental hot buttons in your target audience.
+So, be smart and invest in getting the best sales Letter Writing professional you can afford.
+Including the following five factors in every sales letter they write which will help ensure they’re hitting the most fundamental hot buttons in your target audience.

 #1 – A Breath-taking Headline